jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 \end{align*}
 $$

 This is obviously true.
 Multiplying and dividing by the same value immediately cancels itself.
 How could this possibly be useful?
-If we re-arange some terms though, a useful poperty emerges:
+If we re-arange some terms though, a useful property emerges:

 $$
 \begin{align*}